jnmelchorg/pyensys/README.md

 This repository contains the `PyEnSyS` model which was originally developed to model energy and water-energy systems within the context of the FutureDAMS project [1], and, afterwards, extended to include investment planning capabilities in the context of the ATTEST project [2].
-PyEnSyS provides (i) a n integrated simulation framework which combines an energy balancing engine and a steady-state electricity networks simulation engine for estimating energy use while considering losses and network limits, and (ii) a dedicated optimisation engine based on graph-theory and recursion-theory for
+PyEnSyS provides (i) an integrated simulation framework which combines an energy balancing engine and a steady-state electricity networks simulation engine for estimating energy use while considering losses and network limits, and (ii) a dedicated optimisation engine based on graph-theory and recursion-theory for